St John Philby: Early life

-Born in Badulla in British Ceylon (now Sri Lanka), the son of a tea planter, he was educated at Westminster School and Trinity College, Cambridge, where he studied oriental languages under Edward Granville Browne, and was a friend and classmate of Jawaharlal Nehru, who later became the first prime minister of independent India.
-Philby married Dora Johnston in September 1910, with his distant cousin Bernard Law Montgomery as best man.
+Born in Badulla in British Ceylon (now Sri Lanka), the son of a tea planter, Philby was educated at Westminster School and Trinity College, Cambridge, where he studied oriental languages under Edward Granville Browne, and was a friend and classmate of Jawaharlal Nehru, who later became the first prime minister of independent India.
+Philby passed the Indian Civil Service exam in 1907 and reached India the following year.
+In 1910, he married Dora Johnston, with his distant cousin Bernard Law Montgomery as best man.
 In addition to their son, Kim, born in 1912, they had three daughters: Diana, Helena and Patricia.
 The British historian Robert Lacey wrote that Philby was "conceited, irascible, and thoroughly perverse".
 Arnold Wilson wrote that Philby was "one of those men who are apt to assume that everything they come across, from a government to a fountain-pen, is constructed on wrong principles, and is capable of amendment", leading Philby to reply that he "had never yet the good fortune to encounter either a perfect government or a perfect fountain-pen".